SushiLab/mTAGs/README.md

 Unassigned	738
 ```

-On the otu level there is the complete taxonomic path plus the name of the otu (e.g. `otu__silva_138_complink_cons_otu_215825`) and the number of inserts that map to this otu.
+The otu level is comprised of a complete taxonomic path plus the name of the otu (e.g. `otu__silva_138_complink_cons_otu_215825`) and the number of inserts that map to this otu.
 The two last rows represent all sequences that could not be aligned or that could be aligned but could not be assigned at this taxonomic level.

 The output for the phylum level then looks the following: